-TSTC | 101 - REQUIRED
+TSTC 1101 - REQUIRED

-All first-time TSTC students are required to take TSTC 1101, as are all transfer students with less than 24 Semester Credit Hours (SCH).
-The course is required for graduation, but it is not required for Dual Enrollment students.
-This one-credit-hour, student-success course will present students with the essential knowledge to accomplish their goals at TSTC.
-The most important class taught at the College, TSTC 1101 is a strong foundation for a student's academic career, focusing on student development, utilizing campus resources, and building lifelong learning skills for academic and workplace success.
+All first-time TSTC students are required to take the freshman seminar course TSTC 1101, as are all transfer students with less than 24 Semester Credit Hours (SCH).
+This course is not required for Dual Enrollment students.
+This one-credit-hour, freshman seminar course is designed to increase student learning and success at TSTC.
+The most important course taught at the College, TSTC 1101 is a strong foundation for a student's academic career, focusing on student development, utilizing campus resources, and building lifelong learning skills for academic and workplace success.
 Transient students may request a one-time exemption from TSTC 1101 from the Office of Student Learning.